Alerts

 - Severity: The level of severity for the particular alert (Info, Low, Medium, High, Critical)

-- Evaluation interval: The interval for which the system re-evaluates the rule (Disabled, 1 week, 1 day, 12 hours, 8 hours, 4 hours, 1 hour, 30 minutes)
+- Evaluation interval: The interval for which the system re-evaluates the rule (Disabled, 1 week, 1 day, 12 hours, 8 hours, 4 hours, 1 hour, 30 minutes, 15 minutes).
+Intervals shorter than your plan allows appear disabled.

 - Query: The J1QL query used to monitor changes to trigger the alert.